henophilia/henophilia.org/content/index.md

 - the thoughts you are having right now (e.g. these words, thinking about other things, people or locations, the past, the future, memories, ideas, plans, dreams etc.)
 - the feeling that time is passing, that you know whether one event was "before" or "after" another ([temporality](https://en.wikipedia.org/wiki/Temporality)) and, most importantly, that you are aware that your current Now can influence your future Now ([prospective memory](https://en.wikipedia.org/wiki/Prospective_memory))
 ### Primordial striving
-"Primordial striving" (German: Urwille or Urstreben) shall refer to a fundamental inherent, intrinsic will, drive, motivation or urge directed towards divinity.
+"Primordial striving" (German: Urwille or Urstreben) shall refer to an individual's fundamental inherent, intrinsic will, drive, motivation or urge.
 From the human perspective, it can be seen as the single **compass** "towards" the One.

-Of course the One is not "achievable" and it's also not possible to be "closer" or "further away" from the One, because it's neither a location nor a state of mind nor anything else "specific".
-This means that effectively, every primordial striving is fundamentally **constructed by humans**.

 Related terms include:
 - [diligence](https://en.wikipedia.org/wiki/Diligence) (and its opposite [acedia](https://en.wikipedia.org/wiki/Acedia))